 Our webinar production involves our clients throughout the entire process; we work together so we can ensure your finished webinar accomplishes exactly what you need it to.

-Drafting the script for the webinar is the first step, and involves a rough draft (and storyboards if the webinar is complex and storyboards would be helpful to track the flow of the webinar), which then gets edited and polished until we have the final version of the script.
+Drafting the script for the webinar is the first step, and involves a rough draft which then gets edited and polished until we have the final version of the script.

-Depending on the needs of the webinar and what the company is wanting in terms of style and delivery, we may be able to use an employee to record the audio for the webinar, or we may hire a professional voice actor (or more than one, if necessary) to do the recording.
+Depending on the needs of the webinar and what you want in terms of style and delivery, we may be able to use someone from your team to record the audio for the webinar, or we may hire a professional voice actor (or more than one, if necessary) to do the recording.

 This is the last step, where we pull the visuals and the audio together to create a webinar that not only passes on the information, but does so in an engaging, fun way.

-No matter what sort of webinar your company needs, we can help!
+No matter what sort of video your company needs, we can help!
 Please get in touch to talk to us about your webinar needs – we’d love the chance to work with you.